Tuteria/Frontend-Assessment/services/note/README.md

 cd into the folder and run
 `yarn bootstrap`

-#### Running the prisma commands (optional)
+#### Running the migrations

+Navigate to the data-layer folder and run
+`>poetry run alembic revision --autogenerate -m "Added notes and users and admin table"` This runs the migrations in the data-layer

+Navigate back to the root and run
-`yarn service:note prisma introspect`
+`yarn service:note db:update`
 This introspects and updates the models

-`yarn service:note prisma generate`
+`yarn service:note db:generate`
-This runs the schema.prisma to generate the data source
+This runs prisma generate and generate the prismaclient

-`yarn service:note prisma migrate save --experimental` This saves the migration file

-`yarn service:note prisma migrate up --experimental` This runs the migration file
+#### Running tests

+`yarn service:note test`

 ### Running the dev servers